My experience with addictions has been like what follows.

 I didn't really accept my problem with alcohol until my BP was high for a few weeks after my 2 month long binge and I thought my smoking and drinking days were over.
 Around this time I also went through the pains of serious heart burns as a result of the stomach problems I had developed due to heavy drinking for a few months.
 I didn't talk about this with anyone at home and went through the pains on my own and felt I deserved it.
 This is when I actually hit my rock bottom and began to take AA meetings seriously and heard others sharing of their struggle with alcohol.

 Following the 12 steps and working with my sponsor is important from my recovery.
-Other than this I have to practice rigorous
+Other than this I have to practice rigorous honesty to be able to recover.

 I am a recovering porn/masturbation addict and a recovering alcoholic.